AkulaBiznesu/bn/README.md

 # Binance Data Collection and Visualization
+The project is a web application built using Flask and Plotly.
+It allows users to fetch and visualize candlestick data from the Binance API for various symbols and time intervals.
+The application collects data from the API, stores it in a SQLite database, and provides a user interface to view the data in the form of candlestick charts and a pie chart of market caps.
+Users can select symbols and intervals through a dropdown menu and fetch the corresponding data.
+The charts are dynamically rendered using Plotly, providing an interactive and visually appealing representation of the data.
 ## Task 1: Collecting Data from Binance API

 - Install the required dependencies by running `pip3 install -r requirements.txt`.